CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-android.md

     export ZSTD_DIR=/opt/android-zstd
     export LO_BUILDDIR=/opt/libreoffice

-...remember to change your ABI to the ABI you're building the app for, POCO\_DIR and ZSTD\_DIR to the output directories of the build scripts, and LO_BUILDDIR to the directory you cloned and built Collabora Office core in.
+...remember to change your ABI to the ABI you're building the app for, POCO\_DIR and ZSTD\_DIR to the output directories of the build scripts, and LO_BUILDDIR to the `engine/` subdirectory of the monorepo where you built Collabora Office core.

-Now we can use that to configure our Collabora Online build
+Now step back to the top of the monorepo (one level up from `engine/`) and configure the Collabora Online build

+    cd ..
     ./autogen.sh
     ./configure --enable-androidapp \
                 --with-lo-builddir=${LO_BUILDDIR} \